 In her statement, Robinson doubles down on her support for police, but calls for all those involved to be placed on leave pending a thorough investigation.

 “This is not about politics or personal offense; it is about fitness for authority.
-While I will always support law enforcement, any agency with such significant power is only as good as its weakest link.
-This hurts the good guys," Robinson's email reads.
-"If a 'sicknes' exists within the culture, it needs to be rooted out."
+While I will always support law enforcement, any agency with such significant power is only as good as its weakest link," Robinson's email reads.
+"This hurts the good guys.
+If a 'sickness' exists within the culture, it needs to be rooted out."

-Robinson made clear it wasn't her.
+As for who leaked the voicemail, Robinson made clear it wasn't her.

-"I didn’t put this out there or know it was going to be put out there," Robinson told us.
+"I didn’t put this out there or know it was going to be put out there," Robinson told WMAR-2 News.
 "This recording is not 'just boys being boys,' these are grown men, with badges, guns, and authority talking about intended sexual violence while they are wearing those guns and in uniform- likely in a county patrol vehicle."